-Current specimens have a body length about 1.5 to 2 inches. (medium-large but not yet adults)
+Current specimens are very young and have a body length of about 1/2 to 3/4 inches. (not yet adults)

 Giant Vinegaroons Mastigoproctus giganteus are non-venomous arachnids that look like scorpions (if they look like anything on this planet at all).
 The scorpion's "tail" and "stinger" are replaced by a whip tail.
 Excluding the tail and whips, adults reach about 2.75 to 3 inches (body length with pedipalps).
 Amazingly, and despite their rather intimidating appearance, these large animals are completely harmless to humans.
 They do however emit a spray that smells like vinegar (hence the name) and I'd recommend not putting the bug in your mouth or near your eyes and face.
 Unlike scorpions, their "pincers" consist of three parts instead of two.
 They use these to catch live prey like crickets or roaches.

 One to three crickets a week are typically offered though they'll eat roaches or moths from your porch light too.
 If you offer a deep substrate they will burrow.
 Some care should be taken that the substrate is not so loose that it will fall in on them (cave in).
 If you offer a substrate that is shallow then you will probably see them more, but they are probably happier with a deeper substrate.
 In this case a piece of bark or something else for them to hide under is recommended (see related products below).
 Room temperature is fine and warmer is fine too.

 Tank/soil humidity can be added and maintained by pouring a little water into one side of the substrate.
 A small, shallow water dish can be offered too, though they get most of the moisture they need through eating their prey.
 These are very long lived though specimen age is never known due to their being wild caught.
 Large ones are older but may still live several years.